Adult form recovered from the Gargalous garden in Creuse.

 • Leaf shape: ovoid

-• Leaf color: dark green
+• Colour of leaf: dark green

-• Color of veins: light green
+• Colour of veins: light green

 • Internodes: short

-• Flowering color: greenish yellow
+• Flowering colour: greenish yellow

 • Flowering period: autumn